 What is STEM?

-At it’s most basic, STEM stands for Science, Technology, Engineering and Math.
+At it’s most basic, STEM stands for Science, Technology, Engineering and Mathematics.
 Alternatively, STEAM stands for Science, Technology, Engineering, Arts and Math.
 But STEM education is far more than just sticking those subject titles together.
 It’s a philosophy of education that embraces teaching skills and subjects in an a way that resembles real life.
+STEM fields of work have also become some of the fastest growing areas of expertise in the world.

 STEM and STEAM are not new, they are simply ways of understanding and applying an integrated form of learning that resembles real life.
 Instead of teaching math as separate from science, they can be taught together in a way that shows how the knowledge from those two fields compliment and support each other.

 The addition of Arts to STEM to create STEAM is about incorporating creative thinking and applied arts in real situations.
 Art isn’t just about working in a studio.
 Art is about discovering and creating ingenious ways of problem solving, integrating principles or presenting information.
 Picture an architect, they use engineering, math, technology, science and arts to create stunning buildings and structures.
 Many people feel that adding the A is unnecessary and that the application of creativity and arts is a natural part of STEM, but others like to highlight it.
 For elementary aged children, in particular, I like to include the A to ensure that facet of learning doesn’t get forgotten in our lessons.
-Whether you prefer STEM or STEAM the underlying principles and practices are very much the same, it’s about integration of the pillars: Science, Technology, Engineering, Arts and Math.
+Whether you prefer STEM or STEAM the underlying principles and practices are very much the same, it’s about integration of the pillars: Science, Technology, Engineering, Arts and Math to provide tremendous opportunities for all students.

 How Will STEM Improve Student Learning?